call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 their prices are about $1.80 per GB of ram it doesn't sound too bad - until you learn of the CPUs that they use.
 They only have 3 nodes in Germany, with one running a Xeon E3-1275v5, one running a Xeon E5-1650v3, and one running an i7-4770 (the 4770 is non K variant and was released 8 years ago... that will NOT perform well).
 They do have unmetered storage which is nice, but the CPUs they use are so outdated/underperforming you will lose quite a bit of performance.

+[Curia Hosting](https://www.curiahosting.co.za/games/minecraft_java) : Curia Hosting offers hosting for about $7.80 per GB of ram (plans starting at 1.5GB) with a Xeon
+E3-1230.
+Thats... quite underwhelming.
+You don't even get access to a full core on that plan.
+I'm not sure where they're hosting at, but they are a South African business so probably around there.

 [CynderHost](https://cynderhost.com/minecraft-hosting) : CynderHost offers hosting for $0.90 per GB of ram with unknown CPUs.
 I also have no idea where their servers are hosted.
 They do have reports of mass Discord bot messages in server host Discords so likely a very scummy company.
 Avoid!